Scooter Libby: The Wilsons' civil suit

 On July 13, 2006, Joseph and Valerie Wilson filed a civil lawsuit against Libby, Dick Cheney, Karl Rove, and other unnamed senior White House officials (among whom they later added Richard Armitage) for their role in the public disclosure of Valerie Wilson's classified CIA status.
 Judge John D. Bates dismissed the Wilsons' lawsuit on jurisdictional grounds on July 19, 2007.
 The Wilsons appealed Bates's district-court decision the next day.
 Agreeing with the Bush administration, the Obama Justice Department argued that the Wilsons had no legitimate grounds to sue.
 Melanie Sloan, one of the Wilsons' attorneys, said: "We are deeply disappointed that the Obama administration has failed to recognize the grievous harm top Bush White House officials inflicted on Joe and Valerie Wilson.
 The government's position cannot be reconciled with President Obama's oft-stated commitment to once again make government officials accountable for their actions."

 On June 21, 2009, the U.S. Supreme Court refused to hear the appeal.

 Restoration of voting rights, law license, and presidential pardon

 Libby's voting rights were restored on November 1, 2012 by then-Governor of Virginia Bob McDonnell.
 Libby was part of a larger group of individuals who had their voting rights restored by McDonnell, all of whom were non-violent offenders.
-Three years later, on November 3, 2016, the District of Columbia Court of Appeals granted Libby's petition for reinstatement to the D.C.
+Four years later, on November 3, 2016, the District of Columbia Court of Appeals granted Libby's petition for reinstatement to the D.C.
 Bar.
 On April 13, 2018, President Donald Trump pardoned Libby.